J. Minos Simon

-Joseph Minos Simon, Sr. (February 27, 1922 – March 11, 2004), was an American author, a lecturer, an aviator, a sportsman, and an attorney from Lafayette, Louisiana, who was particularly known for his courtroom theatrics and demeanor.
+Joseph Minos Simon Sr. (February 27, 1922 – March 11, 2004) was an American author, lecturer, aviator, sportsman, and attorney from Lafayette, Louisiana, who was particularly known for his courtroom theatrics and demeanor.

 Early years and education

 J. Minos Simon was born to Amar Simon and the former Elvina Bouillion in the community of Nunez in western Vermilion Parish, Louisiana.
 He was reared in a poor family and spoke only French as a child, but he learned to speak English in grade school.
 As was typical of early Cajun life, he worked in rice and cotton fields and traveled in horse-drawn buggies and wagons.

-When Simon was a fourth-grader, his parents moved to Kaplan.
+When Simon was a fourth grader, his parents moved to Kaplan.
 He graduated from Kaplan High School in 1939.
 After high school, he served for one year in the U.S. Marine Corps before being medically discharged.
 He attended both the University of Wisconsin–Madison and Louisiana State University in Baton Rouge.

 He graduated from the Louisiana State University Law Center in 1946 and was admitted as a member of the Louisiana State Bar the same year.
 He was admitted to practice before the United States Fifth Circuit Court of Appeals in New Orleans in 1949 and before the United States Supreme Court in 1960.

 Simon was a breeder of thoroughbred horses on his ranch.
 After his death, the Simon estate was still running a thoroughbred named "Boyish Charm."
 He was an avid jogger and participated in scuba diving, deep-sea fishing, and hunting large and small game, including alligators.
 He was an airplane pilot and boat captain for more than two decades.

 He was the author of two books about Louisiana and its legal heritage: Law in the Cajun Nation (1993), in collaboration with David Leon Chandler, and The Devil in the Law: A Judicial Moral Juridical Decline (1999).
 The latter book, with legal scales on the cover, was well received in the anti-abortion activist community.
 Simon was a strong opponent of abortion.